apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 You can express these relationships by using the `relationship` property, which allows you to specify a schema for the relationship. *You may use most schema field types, however joins are not permitted inside the schema for the relationship.
 If the relationship is overly complex, it is recommended that you consider treating it as a third type of object related to both of the other two.*

-When you specify the `relationship` property, you must also specify `relationshipsField`, a property name to store the relationships in. *Convention: if the join is called `_departments`, set `relationshipsField` to `departmentRelationships`.*
+When you specify the `relationship` property, you **may** also specify `relationshipsField`, a property name to store the relationships in.
+If you do not specify this property, it is set automatically.
+For instance, if the join is named `_departments`, the relationships will be stored in `departmentsRelationships`.

 Example: